EEN421/Sentinel-Integrated-RPI-Soil-Sensor/readme.md

 - Output to OLED
 - Output to Log Analytics Workspace with Sentinel enabled

-For LAW & Sentinel Cost Optimization use-cases and exercises, KQL breakdowns and more, visit my cyber security blog at www.devsecopsdad.com and follow me on Twitter @IanDHanley
+For LAW & Sentinel Cost Optimization use-cases and exercises, KQL breakdowns and more, visit my cyber security blog at www.devsecopsdad.com and follow me on [Twitter](https://twitter.com/IanDHanley) @IanDHanley and on [LinkedIn](https://www.linkedin.com/in/ianhanley/) @ in/ianhanley